Surgery

 Intestinal obstruction in dogs (intussusception)

 Intestinal obstruction in dogs, also known as intussusception, is a serious and potentially life-threatening condition.
-It occurs when part of the intestine invades an adjacent section, preventing the normal passage of food and liquid.
-In this article, we will explore the causes, symptoms, diagnosis, and treatment options for this condition to help dog owners keep their pet healthy and safe.
+It occurs when part of the intestine protrudes into an adjacent section, preventing the normal passage of food and fluids.
+In this article, we will explore the causes, symptoms, diagnosis, and treatment options for this condition to help dog owners keep their pets healthy and safe.

 Intestinal obstruction in dogs (intussusception) Read More »